swindsors/CodeDeploy/README.md

 ### 8. Set up GitHub Connection (for CodePipeline)

+**Method 1: Create Connection During Pipeline Setup (Recommended)**
+1. When creating your pipeline in step 9, you can create the GitHub connection directly
+2. In the source stage, select "GitHub (Version 2)"
+3. Click "Connect to GitHub"
+4. This will open the GitHub authorization flow (see steps below)

+**Method 2: Create Connection Beforehand**
 1. Go to CodePipeline Console → Settings → Connections
-2. Create Connection
+2. Click "Create connection"
-3. Provider: GitHub
+3. Provider: Select "GitHub"
 4. Connection name: `github-connection`
+5. Click "Connect to GitHub"

+**GitHub Authorization Process (for both methods):**

+1. **Install AWS Connector App:**
+   - You'll be redirected to GitHub
+   - Click "Install a new app" or "Configure" if you've used it before
-5. Follow the authorization flow to connect your GitHub account
+   - Select your GitHub account or organization
+   - Choose repositories:
+     - **"All repositories"** (easier, gives access to all your repos)
+     - **"Only select repositories"** (more secure, select just your Streamlit repo)
+   - Click "Install" or "Save"

+2. **Complete Connection:**
+   - You'll be redirected back to AWS
+   - Click "Connect" to finalize the connection
+   - The connection status should show as "Available"

+**Troubleshooting GitHub Authorization:**

+- **"Pending" connection status:**
+  - Go back to GitHub → Settings → Applications → Installed GitHub Apps
+  - Find "AWS Connector for GitHub" and ensure it's properly configured

+- **Permission denied errors:**
+  - Make sure you have admin access to the GitHub repository
+  - Check that the AWS Connector app has access to your specific repository

+- **Connection not found during pipeline creation:**
+  - Refresh the CodePipeline page
+  - The connection might take a few minutes to appear in the dropdown

+**Important Notes:**
+- You only need to do this authorization once per AWS account
+- The same connection can be used for multiple pipelines
+- GitHub will send you email notifications about the AWS Connector app installation

 ### 9. Create CodePipeline

 1. Go to CodePipeline Console → Create Pipeline
+2. **Pipeline settings:**
-2. Pipeline name: `streamlit-deployment-pipeline`
+   - Pipeline name: `streamlit-deployment-pipeline`
-3. Service role: Select `CodePipelineServiceRole`
+   - Service role: Choose "New service role" (recommended) or select existing `CodePipelineServiceRole`
-4. Artifact store: Select your S3 bucket
+   - Artifact store: Choose "Default location" or select your custom S3 bucket

-#### Source Stage:
+   - Click "Next"

+3. **Add source stage:**
-- Source provider: GitHub (Version 2)
+   - Source provider: **GitHub (Version 2)** or **"GitHub via app id"** (same thing, different display names)
-- Connection: Select your GitHub connection
+   - Connection: Select your GitHub connection (created in step 8)
-- Repository: Your repository name
+   - Repository name: Your repository name (e.g., `YOUR_USERNAME/YOUR_REPO_NAME`)
-- Branch: `main`
+   - Branch name: `main`
+   - Change detection options: Leave "Start the pipeline on source code change" checked
-- Output artifacts: `SourceOutput`
+   - Output artifacts: `SourceOutput` (default name)

-#### Deploy Stage:
+   - Click "Next"

+4. **Add build stage:**
+   - **Skip this step** - Click "Skip build stage" since we don't need to build/compile anything for this Python app
+   - Confirm by clicking "Skip"

+5. **Add deploy stage:**
-- Deploy provider: AWS CodeDeploy
+   - Deploy provider: **AWS CodeDeploy**
-- Region: Your region
+   - Region: Your AWS region (e.g., `us-east-1`)
-- Application name: `streamlit-hello-world`
+   - Application name: `streamlit-hello-world` (created in step 5)
-- Deployment group: `streamlit-deployment-group`
+   - Deployment group: `streamlit-deployment-group` (created in step 6)
    - Input artifacts: `SourceOutput`
+   - Click "Next"

+6. **Review and create:**
+   - Review all settings
+   - Click "Create pipeline"

+**Note:** We're not using ECR (Elastic Container Registry) because this setup deploys Python code directly to EC2, not Docker containers.
+ECR would be used if you were containerizing your Streamlit app with Docker and deploying to ECS or EKS.

 ### 10. Test the Deployment